andrey-zherikov/argparse/README.md

 assert(CLI!T.parseArgs!((T t) { assert(t == T(T.Fruit.pear)); })(["-a=pear"]) == 0);
 ```

-In some cases the value for command line argument might have characters that are not allowed in enum identifiers.
+In some cases the value for command-line argument might have characters that are not allowed in enum identifiers.
 There is `ArgumentValue` UDA that can be used to adjust allowed values:

 ```d